Guanart/guanart/README.md

 ## 🚀 whoami
 Hi!
 I'm Gonzalo (@Guanart).
-I'm studying Bachelor's Degree in Information Systems, and I'm an autodidact self-taught of Cybersecurity and Web Development.
+I'm studying Bachelor's Degree in Information Systems, and I'm an self-taught Cybersecurity and Web Development student.
 I'm currently learning Python and JavaScript, and I'm working with Django, Flask and NodeJS/Express Frameworks for backend and API development.

 ## 🎯 Objectives